Canelo Alvarez will have DOUBLE home court advantage against Callum Smith!

 Although, Smith is no push-over.
 No one doubts that fact.
 Despite that notion, since the announcement of the fight, he has nearly universally been viewed as the underdog.
 Clearly there are a few significant factors working against him.

-To begin, the last minute fight contract only allotted him a little over a month to train for the high steaks duel.
+To begin, the last minute fight contract only allotted him a little over a month to train for the high stakes duel.
 Now, the undeniable backyard nature of the prizefight has presented yet another hurdle for him to hop.

 Prior to his upcoming showdown with Alvarez, Mundo has only professionally competed outside of his native UK four times.
-However, two of those prizefights did takes place in America.
+However, two of those prizefights did take place in America.
 The first time was against Abraham Hernandez back on August 16, 2014.